alanbares/code-corps-ember/docs/INSTALLING.md

 You will need to install the following:

-- [Node.js/npm](https://docs.npmjs.com/getting-started/installing-node) we use the LTS version (v 4.4.7)
+- [Node.js/npm](https://docs.npmjs.com/getting-started/installing-node) we use the LTS branch
 - bower: `npm install -g bower`
 - ember-cli: `npm install -g ember-cli`